 Lovell made history along with Frank England and a few others when they became Springfield's first EMTs in 1976.
 Worth Poteet who was also employed by the hospital and took that first EMT class, assumed leadership of the ambulance service in Springfield.
 By 1977, Poteet and Lovell were the only EMTs still responding with SECH Ambulance Service, and the need to recruit more help became quickly evident as they were "on call" for emergencies 24 hours a day, seven days a week.

 A second class was offered in 1978, taught by Dr. Antonio Manalo in Springfield.
 Among the 24 who took the class was Baca County resident, Dennis Ring.
 After responding to vehicle accidents, as a member of Otero County Sheriff's Posse, Ring chose to become an EMT because of a desire to have the knowledge and training to "not just stand there" while waiting for the ambulance to arrive.
-He notes the significant changes in EMS during ranging from improvements in supplies such as c-collars, gurneys, monitors, and defibrillators to dramatic changes in ambulances and the number of pre-hospital medications that can now be given.
+He notes the significant changes in EMS during his time ranging from improvements in supplies such as c-collars, gurneys, monitors, and defibrillators to the dramatic changes in ambulances and the number of pre-hospital medications that can now be given.
 Ring proudly recalls the efforts of their team of EMTs and the community to raise money for the first new ambulance, a 1979 Ford Type III, a box type unit purchased in 1979.
-It was a monumental effort as they had to raise $30,000, a feat that seemed impossible to some at the time.
-Ring volunteered with SECH Ambulance until 2006 when he became a full-time staff member and retired in 2014, retaining his certification for a period of 36 years.
+It was a monumental effort as they had to raise thirty thousand dollars, a feat that seemed impossible to some at the time.
+Ring volunteered with SECH Ambulance until 2006 when he became a full-time staff member and just retired last year, retaining his certification for a period of 36 years.

-Later grants allowed SECH Ambulance Service to again update the fleet first with a 1997 Ford Type I, then a 2003 Ford Type I, a 2010 Dodge Type I, and most recently a 2016 Dodge Type I. In addition, in 2001, SECH Ambulance Service became one of the first agencies in the state of Colorado to purchase a smaller transfer ambulance, in this case, a converted 2001 Ford Excursion.
-In 2006, a GMC Yukon was added to the transfer fleet and then replaced in 2016 with a new Chevrolet Suburban.
+Later grants allowed SECH Ambulance Service to again update the fleet first with a 1997 Ford Type I, then a 2003 Ford Type I and most recently a 2010 Dodge Type I. [picture 4] In addition, in 2001, SECH Ambulance Service became one of the first agencies in the state of Colorado to purchase a smaller transfer ambulance, in this case, a converted 2001 Ford Excursion. [picture 5] Later a 2006 GMC Yukon was added to the transfer fleet.
 SECH Ambulance Service now maintains two box type ambulances and the two smaller transfer units.
 All four units are stocked with the required equipment and supplies to operate an Advanced Life Support service.
 As replacements have occurred, the older model units have been donated or sold to other ambulance services or local QRTs.

 QRTs have played an important role in Baca County's Emergency Medical Services.
 They were born out of a need for a faster response to emergencies in the most rural locations.
 They generally do not transport patients but instead provide supportive care until the nearest ambulance arrives.

 In the mid-1980s, at the encouragement of Worth Poteet, EMTs LeRoy and Esther England of Campo, along with several other early EMTs from that area started Campo QRT.
 Campo's first QRT unit, a repurposed 1973 Chevy model van fondly recalled as "the brown bus," responded to many a patient in need before it was later replaced by a box type unit.
-Campo QRT is currently utilizing a 2003 Ford Type 1 vehicle donated by SECHD Ambulance Service.
-Though they also assist Walsh Ambulance Service at times by responding to calls east of Campo, Campo QRT, is now a subsidiary of SECH Ambulance Service.
-Many folks have graciously volunteered their time in service through Campo QRT, but the Englands remain the only EMTs still practicing there.
+They currently operate with the 1997 Ford Type I vehicle donated by SECH Ambulance Service. [picture 6] Though they also assist Walsh Ambulance Service at times by responding to calls east of Campo, Campo QRT, is now a subsidiary of SECH Ambulance Service.
+Many have graciously volunteered their time in service through Campo QRT, but the Englands remain the only EMTs still practicing there.